jufvargasco/ROBDD/README.md

  A package for working with Ordered Binary Decision Diagrams (OBDDs) is provided.

  This package allows to reduce said data structures, obtaining equivalent ROBDDs.
-In order to do so, the if-then-else (ITE) algorithm is used, together with the corresponding unique and computed tables.One Paragraph of project description goes here
+In order to do so, the if-then-else (ITE) algorithm is used, together with the corresponding unique and computed tables.

 ## Getting Started